garrandall/popular-music-data/tracks/look-what-they-ve-done-to-my-song-ma-ray-charles.md

 ---
 Hello mama, hello mama it's me
 How you feeling mama?
-Hm-hmm, that's alright
+Hm-hm, that's alright
-I've got something i want to talk to you about
+I've got something I want to talk to you about
 If you don't mind
-And i ain't mad, mama, no, no no no
+And I ain't mad, mama, no, no no no
 Wait a minute, listen mama

 Look what they done to my song, ma
 Look what they done to my song, ma
-The only thing i could do half right and now it's turning out all wrong, mama Look what they done to my song
+The only thing I could do half right and now it's turning out all wrong, mama Look what they done to my song
 Now listen if you please

-Wish i could find a good book, i'd like to live in the thing now Wish i could find a good book, now, hey hey hey
+Wish I could find a good book, i'd like to live in the thing now Wish I could find a good book, now, hey hey hey
-If i could find a real good book, you know i
+If I could find a real good book, you know i
 I'd never have to come out and look
 At what they done to my song